Untreated Sleep Apnea Life Expectancy

 Sleep Apnea Diagnosis

 Diagnosing sleep apnea should be the least of your worries because it is relatively easy and simple.
-There are two ways to diagnose sleep apnea, polysomnography (PSG) and a sleep apnea test at home by PranaQ.
+There are two ways to diagnose sleep apnea, a polysomnography (PSG) and a sleep apnea test at home, like TipTraQ by PranaQ.

 Polysomnography requires you to go to the nearest sleep clinic for an overnight sleep test.
-Instead, at-home sleep apnea tests, like PranaQ’s product save you this hassle.
+Instead, at-home sleep apnea tests save you this hassle.
 Our at-home sleep apnea test results are just as accurate as the PSG results and you can do it all from the comfort of your own home.

 Our sleep apnea tracker makes diagnosing your sleep apnea easier and faster.
 Find out more about us!